vipulnaik/working-drafts/ark/arithmetic-of-density.md

 ## 7. Open questions specific to this document

-1. **Finish the branch-and-bound of §5.** The most concrete item here.
-Twenty-seven candidates survive, all n ≡ 11 (mod 12), between 2915 and 17363, ten of them below 5000.
-The reduction is essentially free: over the full 48,729-entry worklist, 48,700 are eliminated by comparing their lower bound against the running floor, and only two exact values need to be read to bring the floor down far enough to do it.
-Each is decided by `mu_enumerate.py --floor M` without computing B(n) exactly, and the outcome is either a lower global floor or a confirmation that 0.037524 at n = 2291 is the true minimum below 10⁶.
+1. **Finish the branch-and-bound of §5.** One candidate remains, n = 8927, after the floor reached 0.026117 at n = 3239.
+The reduction is essentially free: over the full 48,729-entry worklist, all but a handful are eliminated by comparing their lower bound against the running floor.
+Completing these three settles the true minimum below 10⁶.
 This would replace the deliberately loose 1/50 in the conjecture with something close to the observed value.

 2. **Bound the s = 4 branch.** New, and the only item here that is a gap in a *proof* rather than in evidence.
 E.1 caps s = 1 by the Mersenne constants and E.3(iii) caps the s = 2 repunit branch; s = 4 has neither, and is not thin enough for an E.4-style collapse.
 An absolute cap would have to come from the foreign block's twist, as in those two.
 The search clears it at every computed n, so nothing is unproved — but the gap widens as the floor falls.